supportREALteachers.org

 • Advice for New Teachers

-• Miscellaneous Articles and Videos
+• Miscellaneous Articles

-Introduction with Set Induction and Checking for Understanding
+Introduction With Set Induction and Checking for Understanding

 The introduction is an important part of each lesson.
 This is an opportunity for teachers to review students' prior learning and connect the content of the current lesson to the students.
 Studies show that when students perceive content to be relevant and meaningful, they are: more engaged, have more positive perceptions of the lesson, and are more likely to use the learning outcomes outside of class.